AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_ios.md

         agoraKit.setupLocalVideo(videoCanvas)
     }

-    // Join the channel, the uid of each user in the channel must be unique. func joinChannel(){
+    //Join the channel, the uid of each user in the channel must be unique. func joinChannel(){
         let option = AgoraRtcChannelMediaOptions()
         agoraKit.joinChannel(byToken: "YourToken", channelId: "YourChannelID", uid: "Youruid", mediaOptions: option)